solusine/markdown-licenses/licenses/AGPL-3.0-or-later.md

 <dl>
   <dt><h4>Patent License</h4></dt>
   <dd>
-    In the following three paragraphs, a “<em>patent license</em>” is any express agreement or commitment, however denominated, <em>not</em> to enforce a patent (such as an express permission to practice a patent or covenant not to sue for patent infringement).<br><br>
+    <p>In the following three paragraphs, a “<em>patent license</em>” is any express agreement or commitment, however denominated, <em>not</em> to enforce a patent (such as an express permission to practice a patent or covenant not to sue for patent infringement).</p>
-    To “<em>grant</em>” such a patent license to a party means to make such an agreement or commitment not to enforce a patent against the party.
+    <p>To “<em>grant</em>” such a patent license to a party means to make such an agreement or commitment not to enforce a patent against the party.</p>
   </dd>
 </dl>